Section 1 - General information

 After assessment and pending approval from the Department of Transport (DfT) to legalise rental e-scooter schemes long term, cities will have the opportunity to broker contracts with e-scooter operators.

-The Northamptonshire e-scooter trial launched first in Northampton on 3rd September 2020 and will run for 12 months.
-The Kettering trial launched on 10 December 2020, and will finish at the same time as the Northampton trial.
+The Northamptonshire e-scooter trial launched first in Northampton on 3rd September 2020.
+The Kettering trial launched on 10 December 2020.

-Trials in Corby, Rushden / Higham Ferrers and Wellingborough launched in February / March 2021 and will run until the end of November.
+Trials in Corby, Rushden / Higham Ferrers and Wellingborough launched in February / March 2021.

 How can users tell the difference between Voi e-scooters and other e-scooters?

 Voi scooters are easily identifiable by their distinctive coral colour.
 “Voi” is also emblazoned in white on the scooter’s shaft.
-It is worth noting that Voi e-scooters are the only legal scooters that can be used on public roads and spaces in Northamptonshire; the use of private e-scooters is illegal, unless on private land with the land owners permission.
+It is worth noting that Voi e-scooters are the only legal scooters that can be used on public roads and spaces in Northamptonshire; the use of private e-scooters remains illegal, unless on private land with the landowners’ permission.

 How many Voi e-scooters are deployed in Northamptonshire?

-Voi will be guided by what areas need and work closely with them to make sure that we only put e-scooters that are needed, where they are needed.
-Voi will cater to demand but always be careful not to overwhelm locations.
+Voi cater to demand but are always be careful not to overwhelm locations.
+This includes close liaison with the lead council.
 The local Voi team will relocate e-scooters throughout the day (“re-balancing the fleet”) to ensure that they are available where users want them.

 What are the hours of operations for the scooters?

-Scooters will be available for hire 4 a.m.–11 p.m. in Northamptonshire.
-These hours were selected based on discussions between the town councils and Voi.
+Scooters are available for hire between 4 a.m.–11 p.m. in Northamptonshire.
+These hours were selected based on discussions between the councils, the Police and Voi.

 How do Voi e-scooters integrate with public transport?

-Voi is currently in talks with various transport operators in Northamptonshire and will announce these partnerships in due course.
+Voi is currently in talks with various transport operators in Northamptonshire.
 Voi’s aim is to integrate fully with transport services across the region, and it is working to achieve that.

 Currently, Zipabout's first and last mile feature (Zipabout’s personalised information service), integrating all passenger transport options, includes Voi e-scooters, and encourages passengers to try new and sustainable ways to begin and end their journey.